Deepam-Rai/Algorithms/MapReduce/Basic Definitions.md

  - Even after assigning task to worker nodes, master node still keeps pinging them to check failure of nodes.

 **Worker node:** is the node on which the tasks(Map, Reduce) are executed by the master.
- - Following the Big Data principle:_"Bring the algorithm to the data."_ the Map task is run on the worker node who posess the data chunk in context.
+ - Following the Big Data principle:_"Bring the algorithm to the data."_ the Map task is run on the worker node who possess the data chunk in context.

 ### **Name and Data nodes:**
 **Name node:** contains the metadata of the chunks.